How to make money last until payday

-Anyone trying to improve their cash flow and ensure their money lasts until payday, is going to have to get really good at budgeting.
-Short of making more money, (wouldn't that be nice!), effective budgeting is the key to financial peace of mind for most people.
+Anyone trying to improve their cash flow and ensure their money lasts until payday is going to have to get good at budgeting.
+Short of making more money, effective monthly budgeting is the key to financial peace of mind for most people.

-Here are the steps you need to follow to make sure that your budget actually works for you and will ensure you still have some money to spend at the end of the month – and maybe even some savings too!
+If you’re wondering how to make your money go further or how to spend less, we’ve pulled together some tips and insights below.
+Here are the steps you need to follow to make sure that your budget actually works and that you still have money to spend or save at the end of the month.

-Figure out how much money you actually have available
+1. Figure out how much money you have available

-The very first step you need to take when creating a budget is to work out exactly how much money you have to play with each month.
-It's surprisingly difficult to be honest about this.
-You know what your monthly income is, but have you really considered all the essential costs you need to meet?
+The very first step you need to take when creating a budget is to work out exactly how much money you have to spend after payday.
+This should be the amount you’re paid minus your essentials costs.
+We’ve listed out essential costs in the point below.

 • Rent/mortgage payments